-As described above in "--Federal Income Taxation of Host Marriott--Qualification of an Entity as a Taxable REIT Subsidiary," each of Host Marriott's taxable REIT subsidiaries is fully taxable as a corporation and is subject to certain rules intended to restrict its ability to reduce its tax liability.
+As described above in "-Federal Income Taxation of Host Marriott-Taxable REIT Subsidiaries," each of Host Marriott's taxable REIT subsidiaries is fully taxable as a corporation and is subject to certain rules intended to restrict its ability to reduce its tax liability.

-Taxation of Taxable U.S. Shareholders Generally
+Taxation of Taxable U.S. Shareholders